RogerBaklund/Indentation/README.md

 ### What is excessive indentation? ###

-If *all* *lines* in the input except the first have `X` spaces or more at the start of the line, then `X` spaces will be removed from all lines, so that at least one (the first) line will start at position one on the line.
+If *all* *lines* in the input (ignoring the first) have `X` whitespace characters or more at the start of the line, then `X` spaces will be removed from all lines, so that at least one (the first) line will start at position one on the line.

 For example, this: